 A quorum will be defined as 50% of the voting members.
 Action may not be taken unless there is a quorum.

-Any members of the community shall have the right to place an item on the agenda provided that they submit their request before the Executive Committee meets to create the agenda.
+Any members of the senate shall have the right to place an item on the agenda provided that they submit their request before the Executive Committee meets to create the agenda.

 The Secretary shall be responsible for recording minutes of all general Senate meetings.